Dental, Oral, and Maxillofacial Emergencies

 Emergency decorative image

 Community Oral and Maxillofacial Surgery is a specialty practice and sees patients upon referral from their primary dentist.
 We don’t see emergency walk-in patients.
-This information here will hopefully help you with navigating a dental or facial emergency.
+The information here will help you navigate a dental or facial emergency.
 We would be happy to assist once you are triaged either at your dentist’s office or the hospital.

 During office hours, immediate attention will be given to your situation, and you will be seen as soon as possible.
 After office hours, please give the office a call and follow the instructions provided.
 Your call will be returned as soon as possible.